FluxHarsh/Project--Leetmetric/README.md

 This project was inspired by [CodeHelp's Web Dev series by Love Babbar](https://www.youtube.com/playlist?list=PLDzeHZWIZsTo0OcsBvC-Xy8JmHc6u2oos), and extended with:

-- Real-time API communication with LeetCode
+- Real-time API communication with LeetCode.
-- User error handling for invalid usernames
+- User error handling for invalid usernames.
-- Responsive design enhancements
+- Responsive design enhancements.
-- Clean project structure and separation of concerns
+- Clean project structure and separation of concerns.

 ---